Website Launch Checklist: The Essentials

 Given that there are at least 63,000 possible browser-platform-device combinations in popular usage, QA teams need access to a massive on-premise device lab (constantly updated with newer devices) to perform satisfactory cross browser compatibility testing.

 Not every organization has the finances or the human resources to set up and maintain such a lab, and they don’t have to.
-They can use BrowserStack, a cloud-based testing platform offering access to a real device cloud of 2000+ real browsers and devices.
-Be it manual testing or automated Selenium testing, testers can utilize BrowserStack’s infrastructure to get 100% accurate results in real-world circumstances.
-Testers can also leverage Cypress testing on 30+ real browser versions.
+They can use BrowserStack, a cloud-based testing platform offering access to a real device cloud of 3000+ real browsers and devices.
+Be it manual testing or automated testing, testers can utilize BrowserStack’s infrastructure to get 100% accurate results in real-world circumstances.
+Testers can also leverage Selenium, Cypress, Playwright and Puppeteer frameworks on real browser versions.

-Cross-browser testing is a non-negotiable aspect of the checklist.
-If a website does not render perfectly on all major browsers, it will alienate potential users, leading to loss of traffic and potential revenue.
+Cross browser testing is a non-negotiable aspect of the checklist.
+If a website does not render perfectly on all major browsers, it will alienate potential users, leading to a loss of traffic and potential revenue.

-In light of these numbers, speed is an essential element in the roadmap to a website’s success.
+In light of these numbers, speed is an essential element in a website’s success roadmap.
 In particular, testers must check the website’s loading speed on different browsers and devices.
 Run website speed tests on BrowserStack SpeedLab for free to check how a site loads across real, popular browser-device combinations.

 Recommended Read: 5 Tests You Must Run Before Launching A Website